Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy Using Anonymization

+The first part of the proof exploits the fact that the adversary can readily reconstruct the association graph of the anonymized data in $m=\left(\log n\right)^3$.
+It is the second and third parts that give rise to the condition $m=\Omega\left(n^{\frac{2}{s(r-1)}+\alpha}\right)$, and it is in the second part where we see the mechanism for the speed-up of the adversary's algorithm relative to the case where user traces are independent.
+In particular, due to the dependence between users breaking them into groups, the key search for the adversary now involves finding a set of users corresponding to a length-$s$ vector of probabilities rather than searching for a single user associated with a given probability.

-For the first part of the proof, we use Lemma \ref{lem1}, which states the adversary can reconstruct the entire association graph with arbitrary small error probability if the number of the adversary's observations per user $(m)$ is bigger than $(\log n)^3$.
-More specifically, since $n^{\frac{2}{s}}>(\log n)^3$, we can use Lemma \ref{lem1}, to conclude that the adversary can reconstruct the association graph with small error probability.
-Note that for the second and third part of the proof, we use $m=n^{\frac{2}{s}+\alpha}$ which is defined in the statement of Theorem \ref{two_state_thm}.
+\textbf{First step: Reconstruction of the association graph:} In this step, we use Lemma~\ref{lem1}.
+More specifically, since $n^{\frac{2}{s(r-1)}}>(\log n)^3$ for large enough $n$, we can use Lemma~\ref{lem1} to conclude that the adversary can reconstruct the association graph with arbitrarily small error probability.

-Now, assume the size of group $1$ is $s$.
-Without loss of generality, suppose the members of group $1$ are users $\{1,2, \cdots , s\}$.
-Note that there are at most $\frac{n}{s}$ groups of size $s$.
-We call these groups $1, 2, \cdots, \frac{n}{s}$.
-The adversary needs to first identify group $1$ among all of these groups.
+\textbf{Second step: Identifying Group $1$ among all of the groups:} Now, assume the size of Group $1$ is $s$.
+Without loss of generality, suppose the members of Group $1$ are users $\{1,2, \cdots, s\}$.
+Note that there are at most $\frac{n}{s}$ isolated groups of size $s$ in the association graph.
+We call these Groups $1, 2, \cdots, \frac{n}{s}$.
+The adversary needs to first identify Group $1$ among all of these groups.